krystalkoh/HelpHermione-/README.md

   );
 }

-**if any of the arrow keys are pressed and if there's a collision, there'll be a 0.2% chance that the battle will be activated**
+**If any of the arrow keys are pressed and if there's a collision, there'll be a 0.2% chance that the battle will be activated**

 if (<br>
     keys.ArrowDown.pressed ||<br>